friedger/info_tokens/docs/how_to_buy/buy_from_exchange.md

 Follow the steps documented in [Using BTC-Alpha](/how_to_buy/btc-alpha.md) or [Using BITMEEX.pro](/how_to_buy/bitmeex.md).

-> We do not recommend keeping ThreeFold tokens permanently in an online TFT wallet, as provided by BTC-Alpha or BITMEEX, because online wallets are more likely to get hacked than offline wallets.
-Instead, we highly recommended transferring your ThreeFold tokens to an offline TFT wallet, such as the TFT wallet provided with the ThreeFold App; see [Using the ThreeFold App](/threefold_app.md) for instructions.
+> We do not recommend keeping ThreeFold Tokens permanently in an online TFT wallet, as provided by BTC-Alpha or BITMEEX, because online wallets are more likely to get hacked than offline wallets.
+Instead, we highly recommended transferring your ThreeFold Tokens to an offline TFT wallet, such as the TFT wallet provided with the ThreeFold App; see [Using the ThreeFold App](/threefold_app.md) for instructions.